cloudinary-devs/cloudinary-meta-pop/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/cloudinary-devs/cloudinary-meta-pop)

 ### Fill in the variables:
-CLOUDINARY_URL - You can get this value from your cloudinary console dashboard.
+`CLOUDINARY_URL` - You can get this value from your Cloudinary console dashboard.
 It's the way we authenticate the app with Cloudinary

-TREE_LOGIC - Here you have 2 options, You can set it up now or later.
+`TREE_LOGIC` - Here you have 2 options, you can set it up now or later.
-If you have no plans of using the "Metadata by folder structure" there is no need to set it up"
+If you have no plans of using the "Metadata by folder structure" there is no need to set it up.

-### Configure it on your cloudianry account:
+### Configure it on your Cloudinary account:
-To Configure the tool you will need to create an upload preset with a notification url. you can learn how to do it here: https://cloudinary.com/documentation/upload_presets
+To configure the tool you will need to create an upload preset with a notification URL.
+You can learn how to do it here: https://cloudinary.com/documentation/upload_presets

-To use the update by csv method point the notification url to:
+To use the update by CSV method point the notification URL to:
 	{your app url}/manifest

-To use the Update by folder method point the notification url to:
+To use the Update by folder method point the notification URL to:
 	{your app url}/foldertree